This was a Monday morning reading that I was dedicated to filling the gap.

 Values over time

-After reading the AsyncStream proposals (SE-0314) and the Swift Async Algorithms blog post, which hinted at values over time using the Continuation* strategy.
-I wanted to know how to implement and experience its effects further.
-I was not able to find existing examples with this implementation structure that resembles the most common use cases.
-So I wrote it myself, and here it is:
+After studying the AsyncStream proposals (SE-0314) and the Swift Async Algorithms blog post, which hinted at conveying values over time using the Continuation* strategy, I became curious about how to implement it and experience its effects in depth.
+I couldn't find any existing examples that mirrored the most common use cases, so I decided to write one myself.
+Here it is:

 Represents a vector pointing to magnetic North constructed from axis component values x, y, and z

-So I am highly confident this was a great sample to put together.
+So, I am highly confident this was a great sample.

 The Continuation structure recipe (regardless of single vs. multi values) is the following: